tyroncoop/ssidollar/README.md

 ### Creation of SSI Dollars by over-collateralisation of ZIL

 Through the dApp of the SSI Dollar stablecoin, by depositing a certain amount of ZIL, it is possible to obtain a loan of 50% of the value in ZIL, maintaining control over both assets.
 The user keeps control over them and is free to decide when to withdraw them.
-This means that if the price of ZIL increases by the time you withdraw them, you will get a higher value asset.
+This means that if the price of ZIL increases by the time you withdraw them, you will get a higher-valued asset.
 To do so, you must return the $SI you borrowed.
 To withdraw the total amount of your ZIL funds, you must return 100% of the $SI loan.

 When the loan request is submitted, the ZILUSD exchange rate is read remotely from the decentralized DragonDex exchange.